dmak/jaxb-xew-plugin/README.md

 #### jaxb2-maven-plugin

-Note: `jaxb2-maven-plugin` v1.5 (the same apples to v1.6) was compiled against JAXB XJC API v2.1.13 which _is not compatible with this plugin_, thus additional dependency is needed to be added to **plugin classpath**.
+Note: `jaxb2-maven-plugin` ≤ v1.5 was compiled against JAXB XJC API v2.1.13 which _is not compatible with this plugin_, thus additional dependency is needed to be added to **plugin classpath**.
 ```xml
 <plugin>
 	<groupId>org.codehaus.mojo</groupId>